by Robert McIntosh16 April '19

 Artistic and aesthetic

-Why do people sacrifice their special time to go to art galleries?
+Why do people sacrifice their time to go to art galleries?
 It’s not uncommon to see a person staring at a particular piece for over 30 minutes.
 So, what is it that makes art beautiful for someone to be willing to spend hundreds, thousands or even millions on one single piece?
 Pleasing to the senses, aesthetic contemplation, aesthetic experience?

 An attempt to tackle the concept - why creating art by a common human?